- Breaking News

-The Apartment Association of North Carolina just released the November, 2014 edition of AANC News.
+The Apartment Association of North Carolina just published another edition of the AANC News.

 Welcome to the Apartment Association of North Carolina website!

 The Apartment Association of North Carolina, Inc. (AANC) is a non-profit statewide trade association dedicated to unifying rental housing professionals through legislative and regulatory advocacy and member services.
 AANC is affiliated with the National Apartment Association and local apartment associations in 7 major urban areas in the state.
 Members join AANC and NAA by joining the local affiliate in their area.